electra13x7777/blueayachan_v2/README.md

 ## Devlog
 ### Commands
-* Callback that can interop with every command
 * Dreamboumtweets ported.
 Follow [@dreamboum](https://twitter.com/Dreamboum) please!
 * Demongacha ported (You can now save your previous demon with !savedemon and view it with #demongacha)
 * HornedAnimeGacha is back!